-Redd surveys (aerial and ground) were conducted weekly [REDACTED], except for Needham Creek, which was surveyed for a peak count (aerial and ground) [REDACTED].
+Redd surveys (aerial and ground) were conducted weekly [REDACTED] except for Needham Creek, which was surveyed for a peak count (aerial and ground) [REDACTED].
+Surveys typically occur within a four-week period, but weather conditions prevented crews from performing aerial surveys on Fiddes or Turnoff Creeks during the second week of surveys.
+A fifth week was required to ensure all tributaries had at least four surveys (the upper Halfway River had five aerial surveys in 2023).